Counting and packing Hamilton cycles in dense graphs and oriented graphs

-Assume inductively that we have built edge-disjoint Hamilton cycles $H_1,\ldots,H_{i-1}$, which are edge disjoint from $F_{i},\ldots,F_m$.
-Moreover, assume that each of the $H_j$'s has been created from $F_j$ by replacing $O(s^*)$ edges and that for $G_i=G\setminus (H_1\cup\ldots \cup H_{i-1}\cup F_i\cup \ldots \cup F_{m})$ we have $\delta(G_i)\geq \varepsilon n/4$.
-Indeed, note that $G_0=G\setminus (F_1\cup \ldots \cup F_m)$ contains $H$ as a subgraph and $G_i$ has the same minimum degree as $G_0$.
-Starting with $F_i$, using the connectivity of $H$ and Lemma \ref{LongPathToCycle}, we can turn $F_i$ into a Hamilton cycle by using $O(s^*)$ edge replacements (coming from $H$), in a similar way as we did in the proof of Proposition \ref{warmup}.
-During the procedure, every edge that we delete from $F_i$ is added back to $H$ and therefore the minimum degree of $H$ remains the same.
-Since this procedure takes $O(s^*)$ edge replacements each time and since there are $\Theta(n)$ factors to work on, the total number of edges deleted from the original $H$ is at most $O(ns^*)=o(n^2)$.
-Thus by Properties $(P4)$ and $(P5)$ of Lemma \ref{RotationsGraph}, and since $n$ is sufficiently large, the current version of $H$, obtained after adding and removing edges to the original $H$ during this procedure, still satisfies the properties needed in order to apply Lemma \ref{LongPathToCycle} again.
+Assume inductively that we have built edge-disjoint Hamilton cycles $H_1,\ldots,H_{i-1}$, which are edge disjoint from $F_{i},\ldots,F_m$, and that the current graph $G_i=G\setminus (H_1\cup\ldots \cup H_{i-1}\cup F_i\cup \ldots \cup F_{m})$ satisfies $\emph{(2)}$ and $\emph{(3)}$ of Lemma \ref{LongPathToCycle} with $\varepsilon'$.
+Moreover, assume that each of the $H_j$'s has been created from $F_j$ by replacing $O(s^*)$ edges.
+Note that for $i=0$, since $H$ is a subgraph of $G_0$, it follows that $G_0$ satisfies $\emph{(2)}$ and $\emph{(3)}$ of Lemma \ref{LongPathToCycle}.
+Now, starting with $F_i$, using the fact that $G_i$ satisfies $\emph{(2)}$ and $\emph{(3)}$ of Lemma \ref{LongPathToCycle} (the induction hypothesis), by repeatedly applying this lemma, one can turn $F_i$ into a Hamilton cycle by using $O(s^*)$ edge replacements.
+This is done in a similar way as in the proof of Proposition \ref{warmup}.
+Now, note that during the procedure, every edge that we delete from $F_i$ is added back to $G_i$ and therefore the minimum degree of $G_i$ remains the same and therefore $G_i$ satisfies $\emph{(2)}$ of Lemma \ref{LongPathToCycle}.
+Since this procedure takes $O(s^*)$ edge replacements each time and since there are $\Theta(n)$ factors to work on, the total number of edges deleted (or replaced) from $G_0$ (and in particular, from $H$) is at most $O(ns^*)=o(n^2)$.
+Thus, since $H$ satisfies $(P3)$ and $(P4)$ of Lemma \ref{RotationsGraph}, using the fact that $n$ is sufficiently large, the graph $G_{i}$ also satisfies $\emph{(3)}$ of Lemma \ref{LongPathToCycle}, which therefore can be further applied.
 This completes the proof. { $\Box$ \\}